Reliance MediaWorks

 Reliance MediaWorks Limited (RMW) is a film and entertainment services company and a member of the Reliance Group.

 The company is one of India's film and entertainment services companies with a presence across several media businesses including the theatrical exhibition of films, television content production and distribution, and film and media services.
 The company facilities have been MPAA certified.
 Services provided by the company include Motion Picture Processing and DI, Digital Distribution, Audio Restoration and Image Enhancement, 2D to 3D conversion, Digital Master, Studios and Equipment rentals, Visual Effects, Animation and Post Production for TV Advertisements.
 RMW's operations are spread across India, UK and the US.

-RMW’s television venture BIG Synergy is engaged in the television programming industry housing popular shows such as Kaun Banega Crorepati and Indian Idol.
+RMW's television venture BIG Synergy is engaged in the television programming industry housing popular shows such as Kaun Banega Crorepati and Indian Idol.

-Reliance MediaWorks’ sound stages have also been utilized for events such as The Filmfare Awards, the movies Singham and Agneepath, and numerous television commercials.
+Reliance MediaWorks' sound stages have also been utilized for events such as The Filmfare Awards, the movies Singham and Agneepath, and numerous television commercials.

 History

 2005–2008

 The company was initially established as Adlabs Films Limited in 1975 by Manmohan Shetty.
-The company began to expand into the film industry and in 2001, the company entered the multiplex business, setting up the world’s largest 3D IMAX screen in Mumbai.

 In 2005, the Reliance ADA Group became a majority stake holder in Adlabs, and in 2009, it was renamed Reliance MediaWorks Limited.

 2008–2009

-RMW expanded by setting up Asia’s first Digital Intermediate Lab with a 4K facility.
+RMW expanded by setting up Asia's first Digital Intermediate Lab with a 4K facility.
 The lab was accredited by the Federation Against Copyright Theft.

 In 2008, RMW acquired a 100% stake in Lowry Digital, a renowned image restoration and enhancement services company based in Burbank, California.
-Working on projects such as Avatar, The Curious Case of Benjamin Button and The Social Network, RMW’s Burbank branch developed working relationships with Hollywood studios.
+Working on projects such as Avatar.

-RMW also began to restore approximately 1,000 films from the National Film Archive of India.

-On the 40th anniversary of the moon landing on 16 July 2009, NASA tasked RMW to restore original video footage of the missing Apollo moon landing tapes.
+On the 40th anniversary of the Apollo 11 Moon landing on 16 July 2009, NASA tasked RMW to restore original video footage of the missing Apollo Moon landing tapes.
 Neil Armstrong expressed his appreciation, stating that "your restored video is now a valuable contribution to space exploration and space communication history…thanks for all you did beyond the call of duty.
 Our grandchildren and their grandchildren will benefit."